-We are Scherzer International Corporation, a California corporation with our principal place of business in Woodland Hills, California.
-Upon request, acceptance or use of any of our reports (the “Report”), the person who orders the Report is the purchaser of the Report (the “Purchaser”) and agrees to the following Terms and Conditions:
+We are Scherzer International Corporation (“SI” or “we”), a California corporation, with a principal place of business in Woodland Hills, California, and we provide our clients with specialized background screening reports (the “Reports”).
+Upon request, acceptance or use of any of our Reports, the person who orders the Report is the purchaser of the Report (the “Purchaser”) and agrees to the following terms and conditions with SI (the “Terms and Conditions”):

-The Purchaser will retain ownership rights to the information that the Purchaser submits to us to prepare a Report.
-The Purchaser grants to us the right to use the Purchaser’s information to obtain information from outside sources and to prepare the requested Report.
-We retain all ownership rights to a Report and to the information contained therein.
-We grant to the Purchaser the non-exclusive perpetual, royalty-free right to use the Report in the form provided to the Purchaser, without modification.
-The Purchaser may make additional copies of the Report.
-The Purchaser may share the report with others who the Purchaser believes have a need to know the information in the Report.
-The Purchaser shall not publish the Report or any excerpts from the Report or modify the Report in any way, without our prior written consent.
-The Purchaser does not have a right to assign or sublicense the Purchaser’s rights, except in connection with a sale of substantially all of the Purchaser’s business.
-The Purchaser’s use of a Report obtained to screen individuals for employment, insurance or credit is limited by law, and the Purchaser shall not use these Reports in any manner which would cause us to violate the law.
+Purchaser shall retain ownership rights to the information that Purchaser submits to us to prepare a Report.
+Purchaser grants to us the right to use Purchaser’s information to obtain information from outside sources and to prepare the requested Report.
+We shall retain all ownership rights to a Report and to the information contained therein.
+We grant to Purchaser the non-exclusive perpetual, royalty-free right to use the Report in the form provided to Purchaser, without modification.
+Purchaser shall notify us if Purchaser wishes to share the Report with an unrelated third-party, and may not share the Report until such third-party has executed and delivered to us a letter of non-reliance containing terms and conditions acceptable to us.
+Purchaser shall not publish the Report or any excerpts from the Report or modify the Report in any way, without our prior written consent.
+Purchaser shall not have a right to assign or sublicense Purchaser’s rights, except in connection with a sale of substantially all of Purchaser’s business.
+Purchaser’s use of a Report obtained to screen individuals for employment, insurance or credit is limited by law, and Purchaser shall not use these Reports in any manner that would cause SI to violate the law.

-The Purchaser and we may be subject to the requirements of the FCRA (15 U.S.C. §§ 1681 et seq.) depending upon the Purchaser’s use of a Report.
-We rely on Purchaser to tell us the intended use of each Report.
-If that use falls within the scope of the FCRA, we agree to comply with its provisions to the extent they are imposed on us as a consumer reporting agency (a “CRA”).
-The FCRA is a federal law that regulates the collection, dissemination and use of consumer information, including consumer credit information.
-Under 15 U.S.C. § 1681a, a “consumer” is defined as an “individual,” and a “consumer report,” in general, means any written, oral or other communication of any information by a CRA bearing on a consumer’s credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics or mode of living, which is used or expected to be used or collected in whole or in part for the purpose of serving as a factor in establishing the consumer’s eligibility for (A) credit or insurance to be used primarily for personal, family or household purposes; (B) employment purposes; or (C) any other purpose authorized under § 1681b of this title.
-The FCRA prohibits any person from obtaining a consumer report from a CRA unless the person has certified to the CRA the permissible purpose(s) for which the report is being obtained and certifies that the report will not be used for any other purpose.
-Accordingly, when the Purchaser requests from SI an FCRA-regulated Report(s), the Purchaser agrees that it is certifying that it has a permissible purpose to procure the Report(s) as provided under the FCRA, and will use the Report(s) for no other purpose.
+Purchaser and SI may be subject to the requirements of the Fair Credit Reporting Act (15 U.S.C. §§ 1681 et seq.) (the “FCRA”) depending upon Purchaser’s use of a Report.
+We require Purchaser to disclose to us the intended use of each Report.
+If that use falls within the scope of the FCRA, we agree to comply in all material respects with its provisions to the extent they are imposed upon us as a consumer reporting agency (“CRA”).
+The FCRA is a federal law that regulates the collection, dissemination, and use of consumer information, including consumer credit information.
+Under 15 U.S.C. § 1681a, a “consumer” is defined as an “individual,” and a “consumer report” in general, means any written, oral, or other communication of any information by a CRA bearing on a consumer’s credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living which is used or expected to be used or collected in whole or in part for the purpose of serving as a factor in establishing the consumer’s eligibility for (A) credit or insurance to be used primarily for personal, family, or household purposes, (B) employment purposes, or (C) any other purpose authorized under § 1681b of the FCRA.
+The FCRA prohibits any person from obtaining a consumer report from a CRA unless the person has certified to the CRA the permissible purpose for which the report is being obtained and certifies that the report will not be used for any other purpose.
+Accordingly, when Purchaser requests from us FCRA-regulated Report(s), Purchaser agrees that it is certifying that it has a permissible purpose to procure the Report(s) as provided under the FCRA and that Purchaser will use the Report(s) for no other purpose.
 The full text of the FCRA and further information about the responsibilities of users of consumer reports are set forth at http://www.ftc.gov/os/statutes/031224fcra.pdf and http://www.consumerfinance.gov/learnmore/.

-To prepare a Report, we will rely on information provided by the Purchaser.
-If the Purchaser supplies Social Security or other government-issued identification numbers for use in the preparation of a Report, the Purchaser represents and warrants to us that the Purchaser has obtained the numbers in a lawful manner and has the required permission from the person identified.
-We agree that we will maintain all information provided by the Purchaser to us in confidence except as may be required to prepare a Report.
-We shall use the Purchaser’s information to obtain information for use in our Reports from suppliers, online and offline databases, and subcontractors and the like, but in connection with these arrangements, the Purchaser’s information may be delivered to persons beyond our control.
-We will not sell the Purchaser’s information to any third parties.
-We will use the same care and discretion to avoid disclosure of the Purchaser’s confidential information, including any information that is classified as personally identifiable information (PII) under federal and state laws, as we use with our own similar information that we do not wish to have disclosed.
-We will not disclose any of the Purchaser’s confidential information to any third parties outside our organization and our network of suppliers, outside sources and independent contractors, unless and until (i) the information is or becomes available in the public domain, without our fault; (ii) we receive the same information from another source, without a similar restriction on its use; or (iii) a subpoena or court order or process in any governmental proceeding directs us to disclose the information.
-We further agree that we will comply with all laws relating to privacy and data protection that are or may be applicable, including but not limited to the Gramm-Leach-Bliley Act (P.L.
-106-102), the Fair Credit Reporting Act (15 U.S.C. §1681 et seq.), the Health Insurance Portability and Accountability Act of 1996 (42 U.S.C. § 1320d), the fair information principles published by the United States Federal Trade Commission, and The Data Protection Act of 1998 and Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and applicable regulations, and any applicable secondary legislation, regulations and orders.
+To prepare a Report, we rely on information provided to us by Purchaser.
+If Purchaser supplies Social Security or other government-issued identification numbers for use in the preparation of a Report, Purchaser represents and warrants that Purchaser has the required permission from the person identified.
+We will maintain all information provided by Purchaser in confidence and use the information solely to prepare the Report.
+We will not sell the Purchaser’s information to any third-parties.
+We will use the same care and discretion to avoid disclosure of Purchaser’s confidential information, including any information that is classified as personally identifiable information (“PII”) under federal and state laws as we use with our own similar information that we do not wish to have disclosed.
+We will not disclose any of Purchaser’s confidential information to any third-parties outside of our organization and our network of suppliers, outside sources and independent contractors, unless and until (A) the information is or becomes available in the public domain, without our fault, (B) we receive the same information from another source, without a similar restriction on its use, or (C) a subpoena or court order or process in any governmental proceeding directs us to disclose the information.
+We will comply in all material respects with laws relating to privacy and data protection that are or may be applicable, including but not limited to the Gramm-Leach-Bliley Act (P.L.
+106-102) (15 U.S.C. § 6801 et seq.) (the “GLBA”), the FCRA, the Health Insurance Portability and Accountability Act of 1996 (42 U.S.C. § 1320d), the fair information principles published by the United States Federal Trade Commission, and the Data Protection Act 1998 and Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and applicable regulations, and any applicable secondary legislation, regulations, and orders.

-If the Purchaser is a financial institution, which has an obligation to respect the privacy of its customers and to protect the security and confidentiality of those customers’ PII under Title V of the Gramm-Leach-Bliley Act (15 U.S.C. §§ 16801 et seq.) (the “GLBA”), and the Purchaser has informed us of this obligation, then in addition to maintaining confidentiality as required by Section 10 above, any information that the Purchaser supplies to us will remain the Purchaser’s property or the property of the Purchaser’s suppliers and licensors, as the case may be.
-We will not use any non-public personal information about the Purchaser’s customers in any manner prohibited by the GLBA.
-We will use the information only to assist us in the preparation of the Report.
-We will disclose the information only within our organization and our network of suppliers, outside sources and subcontractors and to those employees and affiliates who have a need to know and to other persons only with the Purchaser’s written consent.
-If we are directed to disclose information in connection with a court or administrative proceeding, we will do so only after giving the Purchaser prompt notice so that the Purchaser may seek a protective order.
+If Purchaser is a financial institution that has an obligation to respect the privacy of its customers and to protect the security and confidentiality of those customers’ PII under Title V of the “GLBA”) and Purchaser has informed us of this obligation, then in addition to maintaining confidentiality as required by Section 12 above, any information that Purchaser supplies to us will remain Purchaser’s property or the property of Purchaser’s suppliers and licensors, as the case may be.
+We will not use any non-public personal information about Purchaser’s customers in any manner prohibited by the GLBA, and will use the information only to assist us in the preparation of the Report.
+We will disclose the information only within our organization and our network of suppliers, outside sources, and subcontractors and to those employees and affiliates who have a need to know and to other persons only with Purchaser’s written consent.
+If we are directed to disclose information in connection with a court or administrative proceeding, we will do so only after giving Purchaser prompt notice so that Purchaser may seek a protective order.